run-ai/docs/docs/developer/inference/overview.md

 ## Inference and GPUs

 The Inference process is a subset of the original Training algorithm on a single datum (e.g. one sentence or one image), or a small batch.
-As such GPU memory requirements are typically smaller than a full-blown Training process
+As such, GPU memory requirements are typically smaller than a full-blown Training process.

-As such, Inference lends itself nicely to the usage of Run:AI Fractions.
+Given that, Inference lends itself nicely to the usage of Run:AI Fractions.
 You can, for example, run 4 instances of an Inference server on a single GPU, each employing a fourth of the memory.

 ## Inference @Run:AI

 Run:AI provides Inference services as an equal part together with the other two Workload types: _Train_ and _Build_.

-* Inference is considered a high-priority Job as it is customer-facing.
-Running an Inference Job (within the Project's quota) will preempt any training session.
+* Inference is considered a high-priority workload as it is customer-facing.
+Running an Inference workload (within the Project's quota) will preempt any Run:AI Workload marked as _Training_.

 * Inference is implemented as a Kubernetes _Deployment_ with a defined number of replicas.
 The replicas are load-balanced by Kubernetes so that adding more replicas will improve the overall throughput of the system.

-* Multiple replicas will appear in Run:AI as a single Inference Job.
-The Job will appear in all Run:AI dashboards and views as well as the Command-line interface.
+* Multiple replicas will appear in Run:AI as a single Inference workload.
+The workload will appear in all Run:AI dashboards and views as well as the Command-line interface.

-* Inference Jobs can be submitted via Run:AI Command-line interface as well as Kubernetes API/YAML.
-Internally an Inference Job is implemented as a Job + a Kubernetes _Service_.
-The service creates an end-point to which clients connect.
+* Inference workloads can be submitted via Run:AI Command-line interface as well as Kubernetes API/YAML.
+Internally, spawning an Inference workload also creates a Kubernetes _Service_.
+The service is an end-point to which clients can connect.

+## See Also

+* To setup Inference, see [Inference Setup](setup.md)
+* For running Inference see [Inference quick-start](../../Researcher/Walkthroughs/quickstart-inference.md)